-Levels of free magnesium coming from ORC or magnesium hydroxide are not a problem.
-Both magnesium peroxide and magnesium hydroxide are virtually insoluble ($K{sp} = 1.8 \text{ X } 10$ -11).
-Additionally, because ORC is contained in a filter sock, the magnesium is contained and removable.
+Levels of free magnesium coming from ORC or magnesium hydroxide are not a problem; both magnesium peroxide and magnesium hydroxide are virtually insoluble (Ksp = 1.8 X 10-11).
+Additionally, because ORC is contained in a filter sock, the magnesium compounds are contained and removable.
 Small particles of a few microns in diameter could leave the sock and be carried a limited distance in the sub-surface, before becoming part of the soil matrix.
-The compounds are simple minerals.
-Microorganisms can metabolize these compounds using their internal organic acids to solubilize them.
+However, these compounds are simple minerals which microorganisms can metabolize using their internal organic acids to solubilize them.